LFDMCreations/blog_lafindumois/readme.md

 end
 ```

 If you run this spec, it should pass.
+If it doesn't, make it pass.
+Then remove the method `essaie ` and the entire `RSpec.describe Author` block.
+And start the serious test.

 Start with a barebone: